VirtualPrawn/kekbot/README.md

  * roll - Roll a random number.
 Goes from 0 to 999999.
  * fortune - Roll a random fortune.
  * modtest - Test to see if you're privileged.
+ * coinflip - Flips a coin.
+Outcome is either heads or tails.

 **Mods**: People in the modlist can do these commands.